-added to Amazwi Contemporary Art almost 2 years ago
+added to Amazwi Contemporary Art over 2 years ago

 Amazwi is the Zulu word for “voices.”
 Our goal at Amazwi Contemporary Art is to give voice to a diverse array of African artists, while broadening appreciation of their talent and understanding of their cultures.
 By supporting their continued growth and development as artists, all of us have the opportunity to contribute to an exciting time in African art.